josephsalmon/OrganizationFiles/inkscape/README.md

 **Challenge**: can you replicate this https://ssdesai.wordpress.com/2020/06/30/mandala/ in Inkscape?

-PS: see https://github.com/josephsalmon/Tweets/ for some additional (math) art
+## Additional miscellaneous (math) art

+You will find more examples and math art creations here: https://github.com/josephsalmon/Tweets/